Tuesday Collective Worship

 Parables: modern retellings of Jesus’ parables, together with reflections on how they can guide us in our lives.

 Preparing for Christmas: assemblies in December which explored the meaning of Advent, the hidden details of the Christmas story, and the significance of Epiphany.

 The Lord’s Prayer: a line-by-line exploration of the Lord’s Prayer - what each line means, and why it matters.

-I regularly assist during RE classes, to support the teacher and enhance the children’s learning.
-One recent series of lessons focussed on Jesus’ miracles.
-I would introduce each lesson with a telling of a miracle, sometimes using props, or otherwise involving the children as characters from the story.
-I would then be on hand to support the teacher’s explanations of what Christians understand miracles to be and signify, encourage the children in their written work, and answer any questions that the children had.
+One series of lessons I have delivered in conjunction with Emerald’s class teacher focussed on Jesus’ miracles.
+I would introduce each lesson with a telling of a miracle, sometimes using props, or otherwise involving the pupils as characters from the story.
+I would then be on hand to support the teacher’s explanations of what Christians understand miracles to be and signify, encourage the pupils in their written work, and answer any questions that the pupils had.